aws/aws-pdk/packages/monorepo/docs/developer_guides/monorepo/building.md

 ## Full build

-In order to perform a full build of your codebase, run the `pdk build` command from the root of your monorepo.
+In order to perform a full build of your codebase, run the `npx projen build` command from the root of your monorepo.
 This will build each of your projects in the dependency order.

-The `pdk build` command is a convenience wrapper around an underlying `nx run-many --target=build --output-style=stream --nx-bail` command.
-You can pass in any options available in the [nx cli](https://nx.dev/packages/nx/documents/run-many), for example `pdk build --parallel=10` will perform the build with up to 10 parallel processes.
+The `npx projen build` command is a convenience wrapper around an underlying `nx run-many --target=build --output-style=stream --nx-bail` command.
+You can pass in any options available in the [nx cli](https://nx.dev/packages/nx/documents/run-many), for example `npx projen build --parallel=10` will perform the build with up to 10 parallel processes.

 ## Targeted build

-In order to perform a targeted build of a single package and its dependencies, run the `pdk nx run <package-name>:build` command.
+In order to perform a targeted build of a single package and its dependencies, run the `npx nx run <package-name>:build` command.
 This will build the `package-name` and all of its dependencies in the correct dependency order.